MarcinOrlowski/website-as-app/README.md

 --zoom ZOOM, -z ZOOM              WebView scale.
 Default: 1.0 (no scale change).
 --no-tray, -t                     Disables docking app in system tray (closing window quits app) --minimized, -m                   Starts app minimized to system tray.
+--allow-multiple, -a              Allows multiple instances of the app to run on the same profile --debug, -d                       Makes app print more debug messages during execution
 ```

 The most important option is `--profile` which allows you to isolate cookies and app settings